 Role of sample features

 A sample may act as a proxy for the ultimate feature-of-interest of an observation, and be associated with this observation by the role feature-of-interest.
-In this case the sampled-feature association of sample would point upwards in the chain of sampled features leading to ultimate feature-of-interest of the observation.
+In this case the sampled-feature association of the sample would point upwards in the chain of sampled features leading to the ultimate feature-of-interest of the observation.
 The sample may also be associated with observations, both those being made directly on the sample as well as observations on other samples.

 Proximate vs. ultimate feature-of-interest